This article covers some basics about modern heavy infantry weapons – stuff available from the XXth Century onward, give or take.

 20mm anti-tank rifle

-Like many other weapon systems, anti-tank rifles (ATR) only made sense during an era of technological change.
+Anti-tank rifles (ATRs) are among those weapons wot only made sense during an era of technological change.
 Roughly speaking, from the second half of World War One to the first half of World War Two.

 Before this era there were practically no tanks.
 After this era tanks had become too tough for a rifle-type weapon to damage.
-Infantry anti-tank firepower evolved along the lines of the Panzerfaust and its successors, as mentioned in the Disposable Infantry Rocket Launcher entry.
+Infantry anti-tank firepower evolved along the lines of the Panzerfaust and its successors, the infantry reocket launchers.

 Similar weapons are used by Seras Victoria in Hellsing, thanks to her superhuman physical power as a vampire.